 Figure 65.
-Consent Management at customer level
+Consent Management at Customer Level

-When accessing this menu option, the customer can review the list of consents, define if to opt-in or opt-out to each of them, or view historical information about opting-in or opting-out activities previously performed.
+When accessing this menu option, the customer can review the list of consents, define whether to opt-in or opt-out to each one, or view historical information about opting-in or opting-out of previously performed activities.